drobin04/Dashboardify/README.md

 # Live Demo

-A live version of this application will be hosted at https://dashboardify.app/ .
-This readme will be updated when the site is fully configured.
+A live version of this application has been released at https://dashboardify.app/Dashboardify/ .
+(Message from the developer here - Please do not do anything malicious to that site, I am certain there are live issues there, there's only one person developing on this project at the moment :) So if you discover any issues or security concerns, please feel free to report them!)

 # We Need YOU